-A CRM tool will typically combine the above contact management features with extra functionality that helps your business manage its relationships.
+A CRM tool will typically combine the above contact management features with extra functionality that helps your business manage its relationships and create a great customer experience.
 It will help organize all your marketing and sales activities through features like automation, email marketing,

 Not all CRM software solutions offer the same features, however.
 The exact ones you have available to you will typically depend on the provider and plan you choose.

 Like contact management software, CRM software allows you to track your interactions with customers, prospects, and leads.